MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Note: For more details on what is imported from Google Chrome, please see [https://go.microsoft.com/fwlink/?linkid=2120835](https://go.microsoft.com/fwlink/?linkid=2120835)

-If this policy is set to the value of Safari (3), user data is no longer imported into Microsoft Edge.
+If this policy is set to the value of 'FromSafari', user data is no longer imported into Microsoft Edge.
 This is due to the way Full Disk Access works on Mac.
 On macOS Mojave and above, it's no longer possible to have automated and unattended import of Safari data into Microsoft Edge.

-Starting with Microsoft Edge version 83, if this policy is set to the value of Mozilla Firefox (5), the following datatypes will be imported from Mozilla Firefox:
+Starting with Microsoft Edge version 83, if this policy is set to the value of 'FromMozillaFirefox', the following datatypes will be imported from Mozilla Firefox:
 1. Favorites or bookmarks
 2. Saved passwords
 3. Addresses and more
 4. Browsing History

 If you want to restrict specific datatypes from getting imported on the managed devices, you can use this policy with other policies such as [ImportAutofillFormData](#importautofillformdata), [ImportBrowserSettings](#importbrowsersettings), [ImportFavorites](#importfavorites), and etc.

+Policy options mapping:

+* FromDefaultBrowser (0) = Automatically imports all supported datatypes and settings from the default browser

+* FromInternetExplorer (1) = Automatically imports all supported datatypes and settings from Internet Explorer

+* FromGoogleChrome (2) = Automatically imports all supported datatypes and settings from Google Chrome

+* FromSafari (3) = Automatically imports all supported datatypes and settings from Safari

+* DisabledAutoImport (4) = Disables automatic import, and the import section of the first-run experience is skipped

+* FromMozillaFirefox (5) = Automatically imports all supported datatypes and settings from Mozilla Firefox

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes